 The questionnaire was compiled using Webropol.
 The link to the survey was opened 25 May 2021 and closed 25 October 2021.
 The final number of the filled in questionnaires from Finland was 75.
 The survey was circulated using several channels.
 In the University of Turku, the questionnaire was shared via intranet, with e-mails to teachers and via contacts in faculties and departments, as well as via the Open University.
 The questionnaire was sent to other universities.
 E-mails to teachers were used, too.
 In addition, it was shared via university consortiums in Finland, for example University Consortium in Pori.
 We also published news items of the survey on the website of the University of Turku, the website of the Brahea Centre and Centre for Maritime Studies.
-We shared information in the newsletter of the Centre for Maritime Studies, as well as via its social media channels.
-The news item of the questionnaire was published at the website of the University Consortium in Pori and in the newsletter for its staff.
+We shared information in the newsletter of the Questionnaire was published at the website of the University Consortium in Pori and in the newsletter for its staff.
 Several reminders were sent, also after the summer holiday.